rust-lang/rust-wiki-backup/Doc-usage-FAQ.md

 ### What does it mean when a program exits with `leaked memory in rust main loop (2 objects)' failed, rt/memory_region.cpp:99 2 objects`?

 This message indicates a memory leak, and is mostly likely to happen on rarely exercised failure paths.
 Note that failure unwinding is not yet implemented on windows so this is expected.
-If you see this on linux or mac it's a compiler bug; please report it.
+If you see this on Linux or Mac it's a compiler bug; please report it.

 ### Why does my build fail with a "bad hash on download" message?